koliajaykr/course-r4bee/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I teach data science using R. My research is about who, why and how people work with waste in India.
+bio: I teach data science using R. My research is about who, why and how people work with waste in India. `r icon::fa("envelope")` koliajaykumar@gmail.com

 #interests:
 #- Artificial Intelligence